-Invested in employee training and development in Fiscal Year 2022-23 pw.lacounty.gov Administrative Services 9
+Invested in employee training and development in Fiscal Year 2022-23

-Strategic Issues

-- Due to employee turnover resulting from retirements and interdepartmental promotions, Public Works must prepare for current and future labor market demands by retaining a diverse, sustainable, and highly skilled workforce, with a specific focus on trends in the engineering industry. - As we adapt to new ways of working, Public Works must continue to develop our leaders to put them in the best position to respond to the unique challenges of working in a hybrid environment and prepare employees for new leadership roles and challenges. - Public Works supports the Board of Supervisors' commitment to improving employment opportunities for County residents through workforce development programs, such as PLACE, which focus on creating pathways to County employment for disadvantaged populations.
+- Strategic Issues - Due to employee turnover resulting from retirements and interdepartmental promotions, Public Works must prepare for current and future labor market demands by retaining a diverse, sustainable, and highly skilled workforce, with a specific focus on trends in the engineering industry. - As we adapt to new ways of working, Public Works must continue to develop our leaders to put them in the best position to respond to the unique challenges of working in a hybrid environment and prepare employees for new leadership roles and challenges. - Public Works supports the Board of Supervisors' commitment to improving employment opportunities for County residents through workforce development programs, such as PLACE, which focus on creating pathways to County employment for disadvantaged populations. - Challenges - Baby boomer retirements can result in significant loss of institutional knowledge. - We need to be appropriately resourced with positions to aid in succession planning, high workload demands in key strategic areas, and diversity and inclusivity at all levels. - We recognize the need to onboard talent more quickly as well as achieve a more sustainable work-life balance for our employees. - Other organizations may offer more employee-friendly telework schedules to attract and retain talent.